TheRyoSaeba/Makimura-Menu/README.md

 # CortanaMatrix
-original started as simple mafiamatrix script and bot , got started working on a MafiaMatrix modmenu named CortanaMatrix before i got banned.
+This originally started as simple mafiamatrix script and bot , got started working on a MafiaMatrix modmenu before i got banned.

 The .JS is a Userscript you can still using tampermonkey.